mfractor/mfractor.github.io/docs/csharp/create-class-from-clipboard.md

 ## Creating A Class From Clipboard

+!!! important "The Create Class From Clipboard tool does not currently support shared projects"

 To use the `Create Class From Clipboard` tool, copy a valid C# class (with or without it's namespace and usings) to the clipboard.

 Next, right click on a project or project folder and beneath the **Add** menu, choose the **Add Class Using Clipboard**